Slideshow Pictures: Pregnancy -- What Not to Eat When Pregnant

 - Hollandaise sauce

-Pregnant women should opt for store-bought versions, which are made with pasteurized eggs.
+Opt for store-bought versions, which are made with pasteurized eggs.

 Many homemade desserts, including mousse, meringue, and tiramisu, also contain raw eggs.
 If a store-bought version won’t do, there is a safe way to prepare your favorite recipe.
 Some supermarkets sell pasteurized eggs, which are OK to eat raw.
 Make sure the label on the eggs specifically states "pasteurized."